ivan-pl/mod-studio/README.md

-# otus-html-css
+# Mod Studio
-Project from the Otus HTML/CSS course.
+Website of the Modern Web Studio.